The Curriculum & Instruction Program

-|Fall 2013 & 2014
+|Fall 2015 & 2016

 Technology and Inquiry-Based Learning

 Contact the instructor of this course, Lucie deLabruere for information.

 Differentiated Instruction with Technology

 Contact the instructor of this course, Tim Fox for information.

-Schooling, and Society
+Schooling, and Society (EDFS 320)

 Contact the instructor of this course, Colleen MacKinnon for information.